THE DREAMER AND THE MARKED

 Averil is Javis’ fastidious best friend.
 The pair have known each other for most of Javis’ life and are as close as brothers.
 Averil is very concerned with the government’s poor treatment of the yilura and the half humans in Arai.

 Fun Facts: Averil is the only character based on anyone I’ve met in real life, at least as far as his appearance goes.
 His inspiration was a bouncy Walmart employee with a visible passion for steampunk.
-I will forever remember his name and the words he spoke as he lead me to the video game aisle: “Skip with me!”
+The author will forever remember his name and the words he spoke as he lead them to the video game aisle: “Skip with me!”

 Zalé is Averil’s ten-year-old son.
 He’s a tad shy and distrusting of those apart from his father and Javis, but for the few who earn his trust, he’s talkative and is quite mischievous in nature.